mulefish/web_test_harness_ref/README.md

 # web_test_harness_ref
 Ref arch to test FastAPI restful microservice.
 Front-end: vanilla JS.
 Back-end: python.
 Framework: FastAPI.
 Transport: Restful.
 Goal: Ene-to-end 'integration test' of a faux-microservice.

+# NOTES:
+This version has removed any DB connection for a pure-play tech-demo.
+Please see the Master branch for example w/ postgres.

 # How to run:
 uvicorn main:app --reload